jsdelivr/globalping-mcp-server/README.md

 # Globalping MCP Server

-A Cloudflare Worker that implements the Model Context Protocol (MCP) server for interacting with the [Globalping](https://www.globalping.io/) API.
+A server that implements the Model Context Protocol (MCP) for interacting with the [Globalping](https://www.globalping.io/) API.
 This allows AI assistants to perform global network measurements from a distributed network of probes.

 ## Features